serhat-dirik/docker4jboss/README.md

 - [image-dv6](./image-dv6/README.md): JBoss Data Virtualizations 6.1 + Web UI
 - [compose-EapDomain-JON-Httpd-Postgres](./compose-EapDomain-JON-Httpd-Postgres/README.md): 3 EAP server in domain mode as one master and two slaves, httpd as front load balancer and JON server for management & monitoring.
 A simple cluster test application is also included.

 > All image binaries can be found in Red Hat's [internal registry](http:/docker-registry.usersys.redhat.com).
-If you're an RedHatter, you can download images from that repository instead of building them locally.
+If you're an RedHatter, you can download images from that repository instead of building locally.

 ## Prerequisites